On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Complexity of Bilevel Linear Programs

+Notably, Assumption~\textbf{A1} is a \textit{sufficient} well-posedness condition ensuring that the optimistic and pessimistic bilevel formulations considered in this paper are well defined.
+We do not treat the verification of Assumption~\textbf{A1} as part of the computational problem, and therefore all complexity statements are made for instances satisfying~\textbf{A1}.
+We also refer to \cite{Rodrigues2026} for the complexity results concerning boundedness in bilevel linear optimization.

-First, we consider the value-function reformulation of [\textbf{BLP}]; see, e.g., \cite{Dempe2002, Outrata1990}.
-Let the lower-level \textit{value function} $\varphi(\mathbf{x})$ represent the follower’s optimal objective function value in~[\textbf{BLP}] for a given leader decision~$\mathbf{x} \in X(\mathbf{y}^*)$.
-That is,
+Next, we consider the value-function reformulation of [\textbf{BLP}]; see, e.g., \cite{Dempe2002, Outrata1990}.
+Let the lower-level \textit{value function} $\varphi(\mathbf{x})$ represent the follower’s optimal objective function value in~[\textbf{BLP}] for a given feasible leader decision~ $\mathbf{x} \in \tilde{X}$.
+That is, under Assumption \textbf{A1},

-where the last equality leverages strong duality for linear programs; recall Assumption \textbf{A1}.
-By definition,~$\varphi(\mathbf{x})$ is a pointwise maximum of affine functions and is, therefore, piecewise linear and convex in~$\mathbf{x}$.
+where the last equality leverages strong duality for linear programs.
+By definition,~$\varphi(\mathbf{x})$ is a pointwise maximum of affine functions and is therefore piecewise linear and convex in~$\mathbf{x}$.
 Also, let

 denote the follower’s optimal solution set, or \textit{reaction set}.
 By the definition of $\varphi(\mathbf{x})$, the two representations of $R(\mathbf{x})$ using the equality “$=$” and the inequality “$\le$” are equivalent.
+Moreover, for any feasible $\mathbf{x} \in \tilde{X}$, the reaction set $R(\mathbf{x})$ is nonempty under Assumption~\textbf{A1}.

 Next, based on the definitions in (\ref{eq: value function}) and (\ref{eq: reaction set}), we introduce the optimistic and the pessimistic versions of~[\textbf{BLP}].
 First, the optimistic problem can be expressed as